szucsim/FirebaseAuth.NET/README.md

 ```

 Notes
-- Changing password requires the user to be signed in.
-For sensitive operations, Firebase may require a recent login; if you receive an error, call `LoginAsync` again and retry `ChangePasswordAsync`.
+- Changing email requires the user to be signed in and often a recent login.
+- Depending on your Firebase settings, email change may require email verification.
+Handle  `EMAIL_EXISTS`, `INVALID_EMAIL`, and `CREDENTIAL_TOO_OLD_LOGIN_AGAIN` errors for best UX.

 ---